ThomasDOtto/ILRA/README.md

 ## Comments
 We used ILRA to improve many genomes.
-The novel Plasmodium de novo assemblies included in the article are in the folder 'PlasmodiumGenomes', in Zenodo (doi:XXX) and NCBI (XXX).
+The novel Plasmodium de novo assemblies included in the article are in the folder 'PlasmodiumGenomes', in Zenodo (doi:10.5281/zenodo.7516750) and NCBI (accession:XXX).

 ILRA is a continuation of the IPA project (https://github.com/ThomasDOtto/IPA).
 We felt to rename the script as our updated version works with every long-read technology.